 Bass Guitar Tuition

-I am available for one-to-one private tuition, in students' own homes.
+I am available for one-to-one private tuition; at students' own homes in and around Nottingham, or online via Skype, WhatsApp or Facebook Messenger video call.
 Study areas include technique, instrument knowledge, scales and arpeggios, rhythm studies and basic reading skills (see tuition video clips on Videos page and below).
 Beginners are welcome, and I offer optional coaching for bass guitar grade exams (see tuition video clips on Videos page and below).
-I hold a current Enhanced DBS clearance, and have Public Liability insurance via the Musicians Union.
-Follow these links for my GDPR and Child Protection policies:
+I hold a current Enhanced DBS clearance, and have Public Liability insurance via the Musicians Union; these documents can be viewed via the following links:

 Tuition fees are currently £30 for a one-hour face-to-face lesson, and £18 for a half-hour lesson.
-Online lessons via Skype, Zoom or Messenger video call are also available, at £27 for a one-hour lesson, and £14 for a half-hour lesson.
+Online lessons cost £27 for a one-hour lesson, and £14 for a half-hour lesson.
 I offer a half-price (£15) introductory trial lesson (face-to-face or online) of one hour.
-Follow this link for my full Course Aims and Requirements:
+Follow this link to view my full Course Aims and Requirements:

 I first started playing bass at the age of 17, on a self-taught basis.
 After performing regularly as a semi-professional with pop/rock covers bands through the 1980s, I decided to expand my horizons by taking professional bass guitar lessons in 1990.
 I then spent four years studying with Joe Hubbard, one of the foremost bass guitar teachers in Britain (and still teaching today).